alexhuang1117/Data-Science-Portfolio/GDP and Future Orientation/GDP_and_Future_Orientation.md

 <span style="color:maroon"> Set up gtrendsR <span>

-Log in to google using your username and password. code not shown.
+Log in to Google using your username and password. code not shown.

     ## Loading required package: devtools